douglascarson/douglascarson.github.io/posts/public/az-104-study-notes.md

 * Disabling the device only prevents the user from accessing resources `from that device`
 ### Bulk user updates
 * you can create, update and delete users in bulk
+* you can add members to groups in bulk
 * you can download a csv and populate the csv with what ever info is required
 * mandatory fields are:
     * Name